jakubj1/sql-case-study/README.md

 However, the management has been receiving complaints about slow room service in some hotel branches.
 As these complaints are impacting the customer satisfaction rates, it has become a serious issue.
 Recent data shows that customer satisfaction has dropped from the 4.5 rating that they expect.

-You are working with the Head of Operations to identify possible causes and hotel branches with the worst problems.
+I am working with the Head of Operations to identify possible causes and hotel branches with the worst problems.